shenyulu/easyclimate/docs/_sources/auto_gallery_output/plot_formatting_coordinates.rst

 ..
+GENERATED FROM PYTHON SOURCE LINES 82-83

+Notice that the x-axis and y-axis labels are unformatted, so we'll take care of that next.

-GENERATED FROM PYTHON SOURCE LINES 70-78
+..
+GENERATED FROM PYTHON SOURCE LINES 83-91

 .. code-block:: default